myaqut/Devops-Labs/README.md

 	- Prequestes.
 	- Installation.
 3. Add the time function to your app.
+4. Unit testing.

 ## About Lab:
 This lab is mainly creating web application using python and deploy it on AWS instance.
 The application function is to show the current time and date in Moscow.
+You can view the live application throught the following link: [ec2-18-117-114-7.us-east-2.compute.amazonaws.com](http://ec2-18-117-114-7.us-east-2.compute.amazonaws.com "ec2-18-117-114-7.us-east-2.compute.amazonaws.com") .

 ## Getting Started:
 ### Prequestes :